jason-horvath/adventofjs/day01/README.md

 # Day 01 - The Pomodoro Timer

-I wrote this one with a few vanilla JS Modules.
+I wrote a few vanilla JS Modules to handle the timer state and event logic.

 ### Features
 - Individual input editing on click.